Centrifugation: Mathematical formula

-where $1.118 \times 10^{-5}$ is a constant; r is the radius, expressed in centimetres, between the axis of rotation and the center; and rpm is the speed in revolutions per minute.
+where $1.118 \times 10^{-5}$ is a constant empirical factor; r is the radius, expressed in centimetres, between the axis of rotation and a point in the sample; and rpm is the speed in revolutions per minute.

 Historically, many separations have been carried out at the speed of 3000 rpm; a rough guide to the ‘g’ force exerted at this speed is to multiply the centrifugation radius by a factor of 10, so a radius of 160 mm gives approximately 1600 x g.
 This is a rather arbitrary approach, since the RCF applied is linearly dependent on the radius, so a 10% larger radius means that a 10% higher RCF is applied at the same speed.
 Roughly, the above formula can be simplified to $RCF = 10 \times r$, with an error of only 0.62%.

 Centrifugation in biological research

 Microcentrifuges

 Microcentrifuges are specially designed table-top models with light, small-volume rotors capable of very fast acceleration up to approximately 17,000 rpm.
 They are lightweight devices which are primarily used for short-time centrifugation of samples up to around 0.2–2.0 mL.
 However, due to their small scale, they are readily transportable and, if necessary, can be operated in a cold room.
 They can be refrigerated or not.
 The microcentrifuge is normally used in research laboratories where small samples of biological molecules, cells, or nuclei are required to be subjected to high RCF for relatively short time intervals.
 Microcentrifuges designed for high-speed operation can reach up to 35,000 rpm, giving RCF up to 30000×g, and are called high-speed microcentrifuges.